-- A. Certificates - 1.
-Certification that products and installation comply with applicable federal, state where project is located, and local EPA, OSHA and VOC requirements regarding health and safety hazards. - 2.
+- 1. Certification that products and installation comply with applicable federal, state where project is located, and local EPA, OSHA and VOC requirements regarding health and safety hazards where project is located. - 2.
 Evidence of applicator's being certified by manufacturer.
 Evidence shall include complete copy of manufacturer's licensing/certification document, spelling out repair responsibility for warranty claims. - 3.
 Certification from Manufacturer that finishes as specified are acceptable for system to be installed at least 1 month before placement of any concrete which will receive traffic coating. - 4.
-Certification stating static coefficient of friction meets minimum requirements of Americans with Disabilities Act (ADA).

-- 5. Certification stating materials have been tested and listed for UL 790 Class "A" rated materials/system by UL for traffic coating application specified on project.
-Containers shall bear UL labels. - 6.
-Certification from manufacturer confirming compatibility with existing underlying coatings and/or substrate. - B. Manufacturer's Instructions: For each system indicated. - 1.
+Certification stating materials have been tested and listed for UL 790 Class "A" rated materials/system by UL for traffic coating application specified on project.
+Containers shall bear UL labels. - 5.
+Certification from manufacturer confirming compatibility with existing underlying coatings and/or substrate. - B. Manufacturer's Instructions: for each system indicated. - 1.
 Crack treatment and surface preparation method and acceptance criteria. - 2.
 Method of application of each coat. - 3.
-Maximum and minimum allowable times between coats. - 4.
-Final cure time before resumption of parking and/or paint striping. - 5.
-Any other special instructions required to ensure proper installation. - C. Field Quality Control: - 1.
-Quality Control Plan as defined in Part 3. - 2.
-Two copies each of manufacturer's technical representative's log for each visit. - 3.
-Testing agency field reports. - D. Qualification Statements - 1.
-Manufacturer's qualifications as defined in "Quality Assurance" article. - 2.
+Maximum and minimum application temperatures. - 4.
+Maximum and minimum allowable times between coats.

+- 5. Final cure time before resumption of foot traffic, parking and/or paint striping. - 6.
+Any other special instructions required to ensure proper installation.

+C. Field Quality Control:

+- 1. Quality Control Plan as defined in Part 3. - 2.
+Copy of manufacturer's technical representative's log for each visit. - 3.
+Testing agency field reports.

+D. Qualification Statements

+- 1. Manufacturer's qualifications as defined in "Quality Assurance" article. - 2.
 Installer's qualifications as defined in "Quality Assurance" article. - 3.
-Signed statement from applicator certifying that applicator has read, understood, and shall comply with all requirements of this Section.
+Signed statement from applicator certifying that applicator has read, understood, and shall comply with all requirements of this Section. - E. Sample Warranty: For each system indicated. - 1.
+Submit manufacturers sample warranty which meets the requirements of the specified warranty terms and conditions.